mateuszmidor/GoStudy/oidc-okta-client/README.md

 See: https://developer.okta.com/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server

 1. Obtain CLIENT_ID (like: 0oa3v9n54yf4zbKJ85d7)
-1. Obtain CLIENT_SECRET (like: v4M04a3PLvkvvInaz6o1Q-jzWTPR5mGRITpkqSKo)
+1. Obtain CLIENT_SECRET (like: v4M04a3PLvkvvInaz6o1Q-jzWTPR5mGRITpkqSKo), or use PEM private and public keys - advanced
 1. Obtain ISSUER (this is your subdomain in Okta, like: https://dev-39423526.okta.com)
 1. Export CLIENT_ID, CLIENT_SECRET, ISSUER as env variables - do it in [.env](./.env) file
 1. `make run`